DacHt/Bomb_Diffusal_game/main_game/README.txt

 D5 		-	White wire	                            Wrong wire				Cut at odd 10 sec

 //Counter pins
-D6 		-	ResetCounter	-	Yellow / Green
-D7 		-	KaboomCounter	-	Red / Black
-D8 		-	Even10Counter	-	Green / Red
-D9 		-	DoubleSpeed		-	Red / Blue
-D10 	-	ExplodeCounter	-	White / Brown
+D6 		-	ResetCounter	-	Yellow / Green		OUTPUT Set to HIGH for 2 sec when reseting the game D7 		-	KaboomCounter	-	Red / Black			INPUT Set to HIGH by the counter when timer reaches 0 D8 		-	Even10Counter	-	Green / Red			INPUT Set to HIGH when counter is on even 10 sec, LOW when on odd 10 sec D9 		-	DoubleSpeed		-	Red / Blue			OUTPUT Set to HIGH when double speed is activated D10 	-	ExplodeCounter	-	White / Brown		OUTPUT Set to HIGH when game logic wants to explode bomb, set to HIGH when counter reach 0

 The counter can be supplied 5V directly from arduino.
 +5V - Brown/Red